- Regular price

 Developed with Rodrigo Flores-Roux.

-An intoxicating, woody oriental based on the ancient commercial trade between Asia, Europe and the Americas, with a spicy, sensual opening and a lush, robust incense base.
+An intoxicating incense and leather based scent based on the ancient commercial trade between Asia, Europe and the Americas, with a spicy, sensual opening and a lush, robust incense base.

 7.5 ml / 0.25 fl oz. travel sprayer.
 Portable, convenient and practical.